 The IVS Working Group 4 developed a new format to store and exchange data obtained from geodetic VLBI observations [1].
-The new data format, vgosDb, will replace existing Mk4 databases this year.
+The new data format, vgosDb, will replace existing Mk3 databases this year.

-At GSFC we are working on software that will implement the vgosDb format and will be used routinely to convert correlator output to the new data storage format.
+At GSFC we developed software that implements the vgosDb format and will be used routinely to convert correlator output to the new data storage format.